-Place the glass in bright light where temperatures are at least 65 degrees Fahrenheit.
+Place the glass in bright light where temperatures are at least 65 degrees F (18 C).
 Change the water frequently.
 Soon the pit will produce roots, which will grow down into the water.
 Eventually, stems and leaves will sprout.
-When the roots fill much of the glass it is time to transplant to a pot.
+When the roots fill much of the glass, it is time to transplant the seedling to a pot.

 Move the sprouted avocado pit to an unglazed terra cotta pot that is at least 10 inches (25 cm) across and twice as deep as the roots.
 Use a potting mix with compost blended with sand for a loose, fast-draining medium.
 Indoor avocado plant care includes plant support and feeding.
 Use a stake to keep the plant's main stem sturdy and straight as it grows.
 Also, transplant the tree as it outgrows its pot.
 Prune off any suckers that arise from the rootstock.
 Growing avocados in containers indoors also requires bright light.

 Container-grown avocado plants often don’t bear fruit, but it can be possible if they are given proper cultural care.
 Don’t expect fruit the first year or even the second.
 These trees need to get to 6-8 feet (1.8-2.4 m) tall before they set fruit.
 If you want a better chance at fruit, purchase a dwarf tree that has been grafted onto rootstock.
 The stock is chosen to increase the best traits of the plant and will make the tree stronger and more resistant to a variety of environmental influences.

 Select a dwarf avocado to grow indoors.
 A few cultivars that are reputed to grow well and fruit early are Day and Black Gold, Gwen, Whitsell and Oro Negro.